chadrs2/ros_intro_ws/intro.md

 ```
 2. Make your launch file run both nodes.
 You can check my launch script at `turtlebot_pubsub/launch/pubsub.launch`.
 3. Now launch your launch script in one terminal!
 You don't need roscore
+4. Everything is going at once!

+*Note: you can also launch another launch file within a launch file by adding the `include` argument in your launch file that follows the structure: `<include file="$(find <ros_pkg>)/launch/<roslaunch_file>.launch" />`.
+For example `<include file="$(find imu)/launch/prebuilt_imu.launch" />`*

+## Other stuff that is useful

+- **rosparams**: Essentially they're global variables in ROS.
+You can add them to your roslaunch file as well as access them within you individual rosnode scripts.
+- **rosservice**: This is a 2 way communication protocol instead of the publisher/subscriber method (see https://wiki.ros.org/rospy/Overview/Services).
+For example: Change the color of the line the turtle is drawing with: `rosservice call /turtle1/set_pen 255 0 0 3 0`.
+Or you can spawn another turtle named chad: `rosservice call /spawn 3 3 0 chad`.
+Useful commands
+  - `rosservice list`: Just like `rostopic list` but lists services
+  - `rosservice info <service_name>`: Just like rostopic and rosnode info.
+  - `rosservice call <service_name> <arguments>`: Like `rostopic pub`.
+You can find out the arguments with `rosservice info <service_name>`.
+  - `rossrv show <service_data_type>`: Like `rosmsg info`, but there are 3 dashes that divide it.
+The variables above the dashes are the service call (i.e. what you send to the rosservice).
+The variables below the dashes are what is sent back (i.e. the response from the rosservice).